Béla Bartók 29th International Choir Competition and Folklore Festival

 - the composer's instruction referring to the same effect.

-In such cases the jury must be informed previously, and at the same time provided with the composer's instruction and the differing score version.
+In such cases the jury must be informed in advance, at the same time provided with the composer's instruction and the differing score version.

 3.4.4.
 Compositions performed at the competition must be sung in the original language or in an official translation.

 3.4.5.
-Optional works (movements) from the programme of the semi-final may not be performed again in the finals.
+Optional works, or any movements previously performed in the programme of the semi-final may not be performed again in the finals.
 If a choir competes in two categories, the optional works (movements) of their choice may not be the same for both categories.

-3.4.6.
-The order of appearance in the competition will be decided by the Organizing Committee by drawing lots.

 3.4.7.
+The order of appearance in the competition will be decided by the Organising Committee by drawing lots.

-Changes in the submitted and accepted programme may be implemented not later than 1 March 2018.
-Such changes should be approved by the Artistic Committee.
+3.4.8.
+Changes in the submitted and accepted programme may be implemented not later than 1st March, 2020.
+Such changes should be approved by the Artistic Committee

 4. Prizes of the Competition